 - Avoid drugs unless absolutely necessary.

-- Avoid procedures (including pelvic examinations) unless absolutely necessary.
+- Avoid procedures (including internal examinations) unless absolutely necessary.

 - Don’t separate mother and baby for any reason, including resuscitation, which can be done on the mother’s chest, with the cord still intact.

 - Breastfeed and enjoy it!